Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

 ### How Does Property-Based Testing Help?
 Property-based testing addresses the limitations of example-based testing by offering several advantages:

-- **Input generation:** Automatically generates a list of random inputs covering a wide range of cases.
+- **Input generation:** Automatically generates a list of random inputs covering a wide range of cases, including edge cases.
 - **Scalability:** No need to manually add more test cases.
 - **Better Description:** The tests describe the system’s behavior more comprehensively.